a

 I don't carry a pack for two full days when I hit Mammoth Lakes.
 Many Pacific Crest Trail hikers can use a little break before exiting the High Sierras North of Lake Tahoe, as the length of the Sierras is always a tough go.
 Now that you are departing the high elevation range, your daily mileages will really begin to pick up.

-I figure that Northbound backpackers on the Pacific Crest Trail may be ready for the Northern version of this type of custom rest, restore, and feeding break at South Lake Tahoe.
+I figure that Northbound backpackers on the Pacific Crest Trail may be ready for the Northern version of this type of custom rest, restore, and feeding break at South Lake Tahoe that Mammoth Lakes offers in the South Sierra.

 top of page